Skip to main content

 Privacy laws impact what data companies can collect, whether they can collect it in the first place and how they can use it.
 It’s challenging to build personalized email campaigns without this sort of information.
 And yet, hyperpersonalization promises to help marketers convert.

 Research shows that changing email content, like media and text, based on customer data (dynamic content) is something marketers would like to do more of in the future.
 Nearly half of marketers use dynamic content on occasion and only 12% use it regularly.
-So, there’s still time to get ahead of the curve here.
+So, there’s still time to get ahead of the curve here when focusing on email marketing work.

 Here, like with any other trending capability, you must remember to remain compliant with privacy regulations.
 So long as you collect and use data according to these laws, you can leverage that information for your campaigns.
 And remember, don’t just personalize: hyperpersonalize.

-Email market smarter not harder with artificial intelligence
+Email marketing trends: work smarter not harder with artificial intelligence

-In Part 2 of our series, we discussed automating when possible.
-And how to email marketing platforms automate?
+In Part 2 of our email marketing work series, we discussed automating when possible.
+And how do email marketing platforms automate?
 Intelligently, of course.
 Today’s top-notch email platforms use machine learning to help you build everything from email templates to email user lists to email design.

 Don’t worry, these platforms aren’t going to become sentient any time soon.
-They’re here to help you take all of the information you receive from conversion rates and other metrics, analyze it and act on it moving forward.
+They’re here to help you take all of the email marketing campaign information you receive from conversion rates and other metrics, analyze it and act on it for marketing messages moving forward.

 It’s likely that email marketing platforms also already have or will begin to employ privacy controls to help you and your team remain compliant with the dynamic regulatory landscape out there.
-You’re a marketing expert not a lawyer, so just ask HAL 9000 to handle the rules and regulations so you can focus on figuring out your next subject line.
+You’re an email marketing campaign expert not a lawyer, so just ask HAL 9000 to handle the rules and regulations so you can focus on figuring out your next subject line.

 repeated "AI" pattern on yellow background